-In partnership with JL Modern Photography, featuring works by Kimiko Yoshida, Bernard Faucon and Stephen Wilkes.
+In partnership with JL Modern Gallery featuring works by Kimiko Yoshida, Bernard Faucon and Stephen Wilkes.

 Yoshida’s self portraits revolve around feminine identity and the transformative power of art.
 Yoshida received the International Photography Award in 2005, for her self-portraits.
 She continues to exhibit worldwide, and her work is found in the permanent collections of such museums as the Fine Arts Museum of Houston, the Israel Museum in Jerusalem, and the Maison Européenne de la Photographie in Paris.
 She is also a recipient of the International Photography Award.